PFH spectral invariants and $C^\infty$ closing lemmas: Introduction

 \begin{definition} Let $\Phi$ be a Hamiltonian isotopy class of area-preserving diffeomorphisms of $(\Sigma,\omega)$.
 We say that $\Phi$ satisfies the {\em $C^\infty$ generic density property\/} if for a $C^\infty$-generic area-preserving diffeomorphism $\phi\in\Phi$, the set of periodic points of $\phi$ is dense in $\Sigma$. \end{definition}

-It was proved by Asaoka-Isrie \cite{ai} that the Hamiltonian isotopy class of the identity satisfies the $C^\infty$ generic density property.
+It was proved by Asaoka-Irie \cite{ai} that the Hamiltonian isotopy class of the identity satisfies the $C^\infty$ generic density property.
 It is natural to ask which other Hamiltonian isotopy classes satisfy this property.

 \begin{remark} The $C^\infty$ generic density property fails for some Hamiltonian isotopy classes of area-preserving diffeomorphisms of $T^2$.
 In fact, it follows from a result of Herman \cite[Annexe, Thm.\ 2.2]{herman} that if $\phi$ is a Diophantine rotation of $T^2$, then there is a neighborhood of $\phi$ in the $C^\infty$ topology in the space of maps Hamiltonian isotopic to $\phi$ such that any map $\phi'$ in this neighborhood is smoothly conjugate to $\phi$, and hence has no periodic orbits.
 (Thanks to V. Humili\`ere for this reference.) \end{remark}